Learning Optimal Dynamic Treatment Regimens Subject to Stagewise Risk Controls: Proof of

 resulted from restricting $\widehat{f}$ to be a function in Gaussian RKHS $\mathcal{G}$.

-The section is organized as follow: \cref{lemma:5} provides an approximation of $f^*_{\tau}$ using function in Gaussian RKHS; in \cref{lemma:6}, we quantify the difference of risk under shifted ramp loss between $f^*_{\tau}$ and its approximation in $\mathcal{G}$; in \cref{lemma:7}, we show that $\|\widehat{f}\|_{\mathcal{G}}$ is bounded with high probability; in \cref{lemma:8}, we show that $\mathcal{A}_n(\tau)$ changes continuously w.r.t. $\tau$ and the approximation bias is given \cref{lemma:9}.
+The section is organized as follows: \cref{lemma:5} provides an approximation of $f^*_{\tau}$ using functions in Gaussian RKHS; in \cref{lemma:6}, we quantify the difference of risk under shifted ramp loss between $f^*_{\tau}$ and its approximation in $\mathcal{G}$; in \cref{lemma:7}, we show that $\|\widehat{f}\|_{\mathcal{G}}$ is bounded with high probability; in \cref{lemma:8}, we show that $\mathcal{A}_n(\tau)$ defined later changes continuously w.r.t. $\tau$ and the approximation error is given \cref{lemma:9}.

 For convenience, we define